 In an asset sale, specific assets and liabilities are transferred between the buyer and seller.
 This method of business sale isn’t that straightforward because it permits the transfer of certain assets while limiting others.

 Based on circumstances, asset sale transactions vary greatly and are subject to negotiation.
 A major concern in an asset sale is that you may be unable to tell who owes you money, which is why you should try to recover your outstanding business debts.

 How to Safeguard Your Business When a Company Is Sold

-- Stop extending credit until the business is sold – If the business can afford to pay upfront, it’s best to stop extending them credit until it is sold.
-This will help avoid complications when trying to collect on business debts.
+- Don’t extend credit until the company is sold – If the company can pay upfront, we suggest you stop offering credit until the sale is closed.
+This will help manage your collectible payments.

 *DISCLAIMER: No person should rely on the contents of this publication without first obtaining advice from a qualified professional person.
 This publications sold on the terms and understanding that (1) the authors, consultants and editors are not responsible for the results of any actions taken on the basis of information in this publication, nor for any error in or omission from this publication; and (2) the publisher is not engaged in rendering legal, accounting, professional or other advice or services.
 The publisher, and the authors, consultants and editors, expressly disclaim all and any liability and responsibility to any person, whether a purchaser or reader of this publication or not, in respect of anything, and of the consequences of anything, done or omitted to be done by any such person in reliance, whether wholly or partially, upon the whole or any part of the contents of this publication.
 Without limiting the generality of the above, no author, consultant or editor shall have any responsibility for any act or omission of any other author, consultant or editor.